-Clock spring (clockspring) is a device that contains a wound up wire (ribbon cable) inside and allows the airbag, horn and steering wheel buttons to stay connected as the steering wheel is rotated to make left and right turns.
-Regardless of the angle that you turn your steering wheel, you will always maintain contact between the airbag and the airbag control module.
+A clockspring (clock spring) is a device that contains a wound-up wire (ribbon cable) inside and allows the airbag, horn, and steering wheel buttons to stay connected as the steering wheel is rotated as you turn the steering wheel left and right.
+You turn your steering wheel; you will always maintain contact between the airbag and the control module.

 Here is a list of some of the most common problems you may experience when the clock spring fails.

 - Airbag light is on – A common problem often caused by a defective clock spring.
 If you scan the airbag system using a diagnostic scanner, you may get any of the following errors:

 - Driver Airbag Squib Circuit High Resistance

 - Driver Side Air Bag Circuit High Resistance or Open

 - Horn doesn’t work – In some cases, a bad clock spring can cause the horn to stop working.

 - The cruise control switch does not work – On models, the cruise control is mounted on the steering wheel.
 If that’s the case, the cruise control wires are routed via the clockspring.

 - Steering wheel buttons don’t work – Your radio or stereo may perform adequately, but you can no longer change volume, change stations or control the radio from the steering wheel.
 You can no longer answer phone calls or hang up using your steering wheel buttons.